 - Vintage Output offers a thicker, darker sound than our Stock Tele pickups, while still offering bright wound strings.
-The Vintage Output works well with 250K pots.
+Vintage Outputs work well with 250K pots.
 This is Lindy’s favorite version of Split Blades.
 The Vintage Output gives you the closest tone to true Vintage guitars.

 - The Blues Output is 5% stronger than the Vintage output, and offers 5% more bass and mids, and 5% less treble.
 Blues Outputs work well with 500K pots.
 The Blues Output, when combined with 500K Pots, will give you a beefier Telecaster tone.